ekaigna/MyPokedexEI/README.md

 ## Technical requirements

 7. This application was implemented in ReactJS.
-8. To get the list of Pókemons and their details, the PokéAPI: https://pokeapi.co/ was used (see documentation for more details).
+8. To get the list of Pókemons and their details, the PokéAPI: https://pokeapi.co/ was used.
 9. The local storage was used to handle the list of favorite Pokémons.
 10. React Bootstrap was chosen as a primary UI framework .
 11. The app is responsive and adapts UI by displaying it in different screen sizes (web and mobile).